A European researcher reviewing reports under an orange library lamp, illustrating a data note on Japan cross-cultural training providers

 Finding 2: "Japan" is usually a module, not a specialisation

-Cite this statistic: Only about 10 of 62 cross-cultural training providers surveyed (roughly 1 in 6) focus specifically on the Japan corridor.
+Cite this statistic: More than 90 per cent of 62 cross-cultural training providers checked publish no pricing on their public websites.
 Source: Silkdrive provider survey, 2025-2026, https://www.silkdrive.com/insights/japan-cross-cultural-training-providers

 This matters more than it sounds.
 A generic intercultural programme teaches a framework (often Hofstede or a variant) and applies it uniformly.
 A Japan programme has to work with the specifics: the hierarchy as a transmission mechanism rather than an obstacle, indirect communication, the gap between a European home-culture baseline and Japanese expectations.
 Those specifics are where projects succeed or fail, and they are hard to deliver from a generalist template.

-Specialist scarcity is also why Japan-specialist day rates carry an estimated 15-30% premium over generic intercultural training.
+Japan-specialist day rates also carry an estimated 15-30% premium over generic intercultural training.
+That figure is derived from the published bands, EUR 2,000 to 4,000 a day for a Japan specialist against EUR 1,500 to 2,500 for a generalist associate, not from any count of how many specialists exist.
 The premium is about who can deliver, not how long delivery takes.
 For the full pricing picture, see our cross-cultural training cost guide and the EU-Japan business statistics reference.

 What this means if you are buying